Saptak625/InvestifyExternal/README.md

 # InvestifyExternal
-A Vercel REST API to serve specific Investify API data.
+A Vercel REST API to serve tweets for specific tickers for Investify Sentiment Analysis.